 To help avoid any legal blunders, your social media policy should provide clear guidelines for handling any areas of potential concern.
-For instance precluding the possibility of an employee posting information which might be protected by an NDA.
+For instance, precluding the possibility of an employee posting information which an NDA might protect.
 Do your research and be sure to involve legal counsel in this process.

 From phishing scams to ransomware attacks, social media security risks are, unfortunately, very high.
 Companies must be hyper-vigilant when it comes to protecting their online presence.

 Social media policies can help safeguard against such risks by making employees aware of the threats, how to avoid them, and what to do should an attack occur.

 Your policy should provide guidelines on how to:

 - Avoid phishing attacks, spam, scams, and other malicious threats

 - How to respond in the event of a security breach or attack